telegram-bot-rb/telegram-bot/README.md

 Run it on your local machine in 1 minute!

-And here is [app template](https://github.com/telegram-bot-rb/rails_template) to generate clean app in seconds.
+And here is [app template](https://github.com/telegram-bot-rb/rails_template) to generate new rails app in seconds.

-Examples and cookbook in [wiki](https://github.com/telegram-bot-rb/telegram-bot/wiki).
+See examples and cookbook in [the wiki](https://github.com/telegram-bot-rb/telegram-bot/wiki).

 ## Installation